MathiasSchindler/commonsimagedescription/README.md

 - **AI Assistance**: The vast majority of this code was generated by **Claude Sonnet 4.5** via GitHub Copilot in VS Code
 - OpenStreetMap contributors for location data
+- Wikidata and its contributors for structured place data
 - Ollama for local LLM infrastructure
 - Qwen team for vision model
 - Google for Gemma translation model